WillBatchelor/CardinalEscape/cardinal_escape_gdd.md

 ## Last Updated: 10/09/2018

-## Design Problem Statement: Create an "escape the room" game involving cardinal directions.
+## Design Problem Statement: Create an "escape the room" game that satisfies the following criteria:

+- The mechanics must engage the player's curiosity
+- The mechanics must reward the player's curiosity
+- Where game elements are placed within the game space must matter

-## Theme: navigating and exploring a strange place using a compas
+## Theme: navigating and exploring a strange place

 ## Setup
 The player wakes up dazed and confused in the dark.
 He/She feels objects in their pockets.